Louis XIV: Marriages and children

 Louis and his wife Maria Theresa of Spain had six children from the marriage contracted for them in 1660.
-However, only one child, the eldest, survived to adulthood: Louis, le Grand Dauphin, known as Monseigneur.
+However, only one child, the eldest, survived to adulthood: Louis le Grand Dauphin, known as Monseigneur.
 Maria Theresa died in 1683, whereupon Louis remarked that she had never caused him unease on any other occasion.

 Despite evidence of affection early on in their marriage, Louis was never faithful to Maria Theresa.
 He took a series of mistresses, both official and unofficial.
 Among the better documented are Louise de La Vallière (with whom he had five children; 1661–1667), Bonne de Pons d'Heudicourt (1665), Catherine Charlotte de Gramont (1665), Françoise-Athénaïs, Marquise de Montespan (with whom he had seven children; 1667–1680), Anne de Rohan-Chabot (1669–1675), Claude de Vin des Œillets (one child born in 1676), Isabelle de Ludres (1675–1678), and Marie Angélique de Scorailles (1679–1681), who died at age 19 in childbirth.
-Through these liaisons, he produced numerous illegitimate children, most of whom he married members of cadet branches of the royal family.
+Through these liaisons, he produced numerous illegitimate children, most of whom he married to members of cadet branches of the royal family.

 Louis proved relatively more faithful to his second wife, Françoise d'Aubigné, Marquise de Maintenon.
 He first met her through her work caring for his children by Madame de Montespan, noting the care she gave to his favourite, Louis Auguste, Duke of Maine.
 The king was, at first, put off by her strict religious practice, but he warmed to her through her care for his children.

 When he legitimized his children by Madame de Montespan on 20 December 1673, Françoise d'Aubigné became the royal governess at Saint-Germain.
 As governess, she was one of very few people permitted to speak to him as an equal, without limits.
 It is believed that they were married secretly at Versailles on or around 10 October 1683 or January 1684.
 This marriage, though never announced or publicly discussed, was an open secret and lasted until his death.